 There are many payment processing options on the market, and finding a partner who will best meet your needs and provide ongoing support is critical for any business.
 Stax strives to deliver the best experience with dedicated support, 24/7 customer support, including phone, email, and live chat.

 Another essential component of choosing the right payment processing company is affordability.
 Depending on the size and scale of the company, the cost structure for transaction processing is an important consideration and varies by company.
-Stax offers transparent pricing without hidden fees or contracts, allowing merchants to implement an all-in-one payment processing platform without the risk of unexpected expenses.
+Stax offers transparent pricing through our unique subscription-based, cost-plus model.
+This approach eliminates variable markups and hidden fees, providing merchants with a clear, predictable monthly expense and direct access to the lower interchange rates.

 Get in touch with us today and learn about Stax’s NFC-enabled terminals and how we can help you expand your contactless payment options.